shitosatomo/ltncg/README.md

 Development Process
 -------------------

-You can fork LitecoinCash-Gold github's repository, tweak the code and suggest pull request if you have bug fixes or improvements to propose.
+You can fork LitecoinCash-Gold github's repository ( https://github.com/shadow-42/lightningcash-gold ), tweak the code and suggest pull request if you have bug fixes or improvements to propose.
+Any contribution is greatly appreciated.

 Testing
 -------

-For now, testing is done privately before releasing new wallet's versions.
+For now, testing is done privately before releasing a new wallet's versions.

 Translations
 ------------